Your Lawyer Should Already Be in the Kitchen

 My phone buzzed.
 "Do you have five minutes?"

-Have you seen The Thomas Crown Affair?
-When it came out, friends and family thought I’d see myself in Catherine Banning, the slick, sexy insurance investigator who falls in love with billionaire art collector Thomas Crown.
-I share Catherine’s passion for refined neutrals and oversized aviators, but the similarities end there.
+When The Thomas Crown Affair came out, people who knew me assumed I'd see myself in Catherine Banning—the slick insurance investigator who falls in love with billionaire art collector Thomas Crown.
+I share Catherine's taste for refined neutrals and oversized aviators.
+The similarities end there.

 I've always wanted to be Wallace.

-Who is Wallace?
-You probably don't remember him.
-When the police arrive to search Crown's home for a stolen painting, they are promptly refused by Crown's lawyer, Wallace, who was presumably preparing a casual lunch with his client in the kitchen.
+You probably don't remember Wallace.
+When police arrive to search Crown's home for a stolen painting, they are refused entry by Crown's lawyer—who was, apparently, already in the kitchen making lunch.
+As the police chief's car peels out, Catherine's half-smile is not surprise.
+It's recognition.

-Of course Crown's lawyer was there.
-Of course the police weren't allowed to search his home.
+Of course his lawyer was there.
+Of course Crown was protected.

 The Thomas Crown Affair, 1999

-Wallace knows the patterns.
-He knows that when you're mid-negotiation with a powerful counterparty, pressure is coming.
-He knows that certain collaborators will create problems at predictable moments.
-He knows which of your deals are about to close and which ones might unravel.
-He's not psychic—he's simply paying attention all the time, not just when the meter is running.
+Wallace knows the patterns already.
+He knows which counterparties apply pressure at which stages.
+He knows which collaborators will create problems and approximately when.
+He knows which deals are close to closing and which are fragile.
+Not because he's prescient—because he's been paying attention continuously, not only when the meter is running.

 Next